FMMT666/launchpad.py/README.md

 ## Detailed description of Dicer specific methods

-### InputStateRaw()
+### ButtonStateRaw()

-    Returns the state of the buttons, keys or the value of the last potentiometer change in RAW mode.
+    Returns the state of the buttons in (an already nicely mapped :) RAW mode.

-    In case the last event was caused by a button being pressed or released, this function returns the button number and either "True" or "False" or if a potentiometer was rotated or a slider moved, its value (0..127).

-    Notice that this is different from other's Launchpad "ButtonStateRaw()" methods, as it forces you to check whether the 2nd field is a number or a boolean value.
+    The returned numbers of the buttons equal the labels on the Dicer's buttons, with the following extension (also see the LED/button mapping ASCII drawing somewhere below):

+    The three mode buttons "cue", "loop" and "auto loop" act as a modifier and add the following numbers to the button value:

+      master cue:        add   0 => button number:   1..
+5
+      master loop:       add  10 => button number:  11..
+15
+      master auto loop:  add  20 => button number:  21..
+25
+      slave  cue:        add 100 => button number: 101..105
+      master loop:       add 110 => button number: 111..115
+      master auto loop:  add 120 => button number: 121..125

       PARAMS:
-      RETURN: [ ]                                    An empty list if no event occured, otherwise either [ <button>, <True/False>, <velocity> ] the button number, True or False and the velocity [ <key>,    <True/False>, <velocity> ] the key number and its velocity 0..127 [ <potnum>, <value>     , 0          ] the potentiometer number and its value 0..127
+      RETURN: [ ]                                 An empty list if no event occured, otherwise [ <button>, <True/False>, <0/127> ] the button number, True or False and the velocity (only 0 or 127).
-              <button>, <key> and <potnum> are the RAW button, key or potentiometer numbers, the second
-              field either determines the state of the button or key ("True" if pressed, "False" if released) or returns the value of the potentiometer that was changed.

-      EXAMPLES:

-        lkEvent = lp.InputStateRaw()
-        if lkEvent != []:
-          if lkEvent[1] is True or lkEvent[1] is False: print( "Button/Key    ", lkEvent[0], lkEvent[1], lkEvent[2] )
-          else:
-            print( "Potentiometer ", lkEvent[0], lkEvent[1] )

 ### LedSetLightshow( device, enable )